 1) The Ancient Greeks came up with the concept of demokratia, or ‘rule by the people’, thus establishing the world’s first democracy.
 However, it lasted for only 185 years.

-2) Slavery was widely accepted in Ancient Greece.
+2) Ancient Greece condoned slavery.
 In fact, around 40% to 80% of Athens’ population were slaves!

 3) Ancient Greeks did not call their land ‘Greece’